TrackerGuru Developer Guide

 • 1a.
 TrackerGuru detects an error in the entered data (missing required fields or improper format).

 • 1b.
-TrackerGuru detects a duplicate contact (same phone number).
+TrackerGuru detects a duplicate contact (same phone number or email).

 Use case: UC2 - Delete a contact